Readit News logoReadit News

 kwkelly commented on Petosemtamab Receives FDA Breakthrough Therapy Designation: Head / Neck Cancers onclive.com/view/petosemt... · Posted by u/jseliger

-wawayanda · a year ago
+wawayanda · 2 years ago

 "Breakthrough Therapy Designation" is a regulatory term.
 It's definitely good news, but it's also a pretty common occurrence that the FDA designates a breakthrough drug, and it does not guarantee that drug's ultimate approval.